-- 9.1.1 At the request of the community, the Municipality may, by resolution of the Council, establish a Special Rating Area, therein an additional rate on property in that area for the purpose of raising funds for improving or upgrading that area will be levied. - 9.1.2 Any rebate or reduction granted in terms of section 7 of this Policy does not apply to the additional rate payable by the property owner within a SRA.
+9.1 On application to the Planning and development Unit, the Municipality may, by resolution of Council, establish Special Rating Areas (hereinafter called SRA) and levy an additional rate on property in that area for the purpose of raising funds for improving or upgrading that area.

+9.2 Any Rebate granted in terms of clause 7 hereof does not apply to the additional rate payable by the owner in a SRA.